 Bank holiday weekends, when everyone flees London and returns to their family homes around the country.
 This May bank holiday the Whiteheads travelled up to the Norfolk coast, to celebrate my aunt Catherine’s 60th birthday.
 And she didn’t know any of us would be there.

 Brancaster Staithe, Norfolk

 This beautiful little town is located up on what I like to think of as the knee of Great Britain.
 The best way to reach this tiny town is by car.
 Lacking wheels, my sister and I, along with our other halves, managed to catch a train from Liverpool Street station to Kings Lynn.
 A reckless and slightly racist taxi driver took us the remaining 25 miles (in only 30 minutes).

 After (or perhaps thanks to) the race through the Norfolk country side, we arrived just in time to join our parents.
 We also managed to surprise our aunt at the pub, The Jolly Sailors.
 Then we all tucked in to stone baked pizzas.

 Brancaster Staithe is technically only half a village, merging with next door Burnham Deepdale to create a whole village.
 Despite this half status, it has a harbour, sailing club, two pubs, an activity centre, and not one but two seafood shacks – Fish Shed and the Crab Hut.
-We were also lucky enough to catch an Afghan rug and teak furniture sale in the village hall.
+We were also lucky enough to catch an Afghan rug and outdoor dining setting sale in the village hall.

 Our first full day in Brancaster we mostly celebrated my aunt ‘s surprise 60th birthday party.
 We had birthday bunting, the secret arrival of guests, and cake with miniature Catherine on top.